futuredapp/FCodeWars/kata1/Readme.md

 - There are no language limitations.
 If you're using something exotic, define command `make install` to install all needed dependencies not available on Mac OS by default.
+- This is programming exercise and solution with simple `print()` statements will not be accepted as valid solution.